How to be a digital nomad... Kinda.

 In response to an increasing number of reader emails I hope the following answers to questions I'm regularly asked, will help offer an insight on how I became a digital nomad, how I maintain this lifestyle and furthermore, offer advice to those who may be considering life as a location independent freelancer.
 It's fair to say that there are many other ways that you can make money while travelling or leading a nomadic lifestyle, but freelancing is what I do so that's what I can comment on.

-The more I am asked questions about my lifestyle, the more I think they can ultimately be addressed in my answers to the following;
+The more I am asked questions about my location-independent lifestyle, the more I think they can ultimately be addressed in my answers to the following;

 What job do you do as a digital nomad?